Wiki · Concept · Last reviewed June 25, 2026

 Byte-level tokenization represents arbitrary text through bytes or byte-derived units, reducing out-of-vocabulary failures and making tokenization robust across unusual characters, symbols, and code.

 Byte Pair Encoding became influential in neural machine translation through work on rare words and subword units.
 SentencePiece later made subword tokenization easier to apply directly to raw text without language-specific pre-tokenization.
-GPT-2 popularized byte-level BPE in large language models, and OpenAI's tiktoken library remains a practical reference point for counting tokens used by OpenAI models.
+GPT-2 popularized byte-level BPE in large language-model practice, and OpenAI's tiktoken library remains a practical reference point for counting tokens used by OpenAI models.

 Why It Matters